LucaCatalano13/Computational-Intelligence/Laboratories/LAB09/README.md

 NUMBER_GENERATIONS = 3_000

 COOLDOWN_TIME = 100

-# BASELINE

-We evaluate our results with 10 iterations on each experiments.
-Here we published the mean values.

 |          |                  |                 |                   | Problem 1 |         | Problem 2 |         | Problem 5 |         | Problem 10 |         |
 |----------|------------------|---------------- |-------------------|-----------|---------|-----------|---------|-----------|---------|------------|---------|